sxyu/Hexane/README.md

 - `sf`: Get (`sf(3.0)`) or set (`sf(300,2)`) the number of significant figures in a number.
 - `qdtc`: Takes three parameters a, b, c and outputs the solution(s) to the quadratic equation ax^2 + bx + c = 0.
 - `qdtcp` `qdtcn`: only return at most one of the two possible qdtc solutions to produce a numerical result you can work with.

-### Other Functions

-Hexane provides a number of other functions.
-You may use them in a similar

-### More Documentation Coming Soon

 ## License